microsoft/vscode-serial-monitor/SUPPORT.md

 ## Microsoft Support Policy

-Support for **Embedded Tools** is limited to the resources listed above.
+Support for **Serial Monitor** is limited to the resources listed above.